-Our specialized law enforcement lawyers are not only well-versed in Colorado workers’ compensation law, but we have fought hard for the law enforcement community for decades.
-Our Denver workers’ compensation attorneys are passionate about helping members of this valuable community regain their lost wages, fight for their deserved compensation, and secure the medical benefits they are entitled to.
+Burg Simpson’s specialized law enforcement lawyers are not only well-versed in workers’ compensation law, but we have fought hard for the law enforcement community for decades.
+Our workers’ comp attorneys are passionate about helping members of this important community regain their lost wages, fight for their deserved compensation, and secure the medical benefits they are entitled to.
 Contact us today at (844) 266-4435 or complete our FREE case evaluation form to get started.

-Generally speaking, law enforcement personnel injuries fall into one of two categories.
-The first is the more acute incident, such as a physical confrontation or car accident.
-The other type of injury results from the constant wear and tear a law enforcement official endures from the everyday challenges of the job, such as frequent running and climbing, or carrying heavy loads.
+Generally speaking, law enforcement personnel injuries fall into one of two categories: acute incident and constant wear and tear.
+Acute incidents include physical confrontation and car accidents.
+The other type typically comes from the everyday challenges law enforcement officials endure on the job, such as frequent running and climbing or carrying heavy loads.

-Law enforcement officials face a variety of hazards at work, but the top two types of injuries account for more than half of all of them:
+Although law enforcement officials face a variety of hazards at work, the top two types account for more than half of them:

 - Sprains, strains, and tears: These injuries can be the result of something as dramatic as a violent encounter with a suspect or as mundane as a slip and fall.

-- Soreness and pain: Since law enforcement officials are often on their feet and usually carrying around 10 pounds of equipment, it is no wonder law enforcement officers suffer from chronic pain.
+- Soreness and pain: Since law enforcement officials are often on their feet and usually carrying around 10 pounds of equipment, it is no wonder they may suffer from chronic pain.

-In Colorado, law enforcement officers do not have to prove fault if they get hurt on the job.
-Simply having an injury is sufficient for filing a claim.
-But that does not mean filing your claim and obtaining benefits is as simple as filling out some paperwork.
-In fact, there are a number of mistakes that law enforcement officers can make that could jeopardize their workers’ compensation claim and why a law enforcement attorney can help guide them:
+Depending on the state, law enforcement officers do not have to prove fault if they get hurt on the job.
+Simply having an injury is sufficient cause to file a claim.
+However, that does not mean filing your claim and obtaining benefits is as simple as filling out some paperwork.
+There are a number of mistakes law enforcement employees can make that can jeopardize their workers’ comp claim:

-- Do not ignore any injury, no matter how insignificant it might seem.
-The slight strain or sprain can not only balloon into something much more serious, but it can prevent law enforcement officers from performing the most basic of duties.
+- Do not ignore any injury: No matter how insignificant it may seem, a slight sprain or strain can not only prevent law enforcement officers from performing the most basic of duties.
 An aching joint can keep you from running.
 A pulled muscle can prevent you from climbing a fence while in pursuit.
-A strained wrist can hamper your ability to pull a weapon on a suspect, putting your life in danger.

-- Do not wait to report any injury you suffer while on the job.
-In Colorado, you only have four days to report your injury to your employer.
+- Do not wait to report any injury: You may have a period of only a few days to report your injury to your employer.

-- Do not leave anything out.
-Once you have reported your injury and made it to your employer’s designated medical provider, disclose everything, no matter how minor it might seem.
+- Do not leave anything out: Once you have reported your injury and been assessed by your employer’s designated medical provider, disclose everything, no matter how minor it may seem.
 The more your doctors know, the better your ability to file a successful workers’ compensation claim.

-- Do not go it alone.
-Colorado’s workers’ compensation law is anything but simple.
-The single biggest mistake you can make is trying to navigate this complicated claims process by yourself.
+- Do not try to handle it alone: Workers’ compensation law in most states is highly complex.
+The single biggest mistake you can make is trying to navigate this complicated process by yourself.

-Our expert law enforcement lawyers in Denver have been working with injured personnel for 40 years, so we know the ins and outs of this confusing system.
+Our experienced workers’ comp attorneys have been working with injured law enforcement personnel for more than 40 years, so we are well-versed in this confusing system.
 We can help you:

-If you are a member of Denver’s law enforcement community, and you have been hurt while doing your job, do not keep quiet or try to handle your complex workers’ compensation claim by yourself.
-You fight for the rest of us every day on the job, let the law enforcement attorneys at Burg Simpson help.
+If you are a member of the law enforcement community and you have been hurt while doing your job, do not keep quiet or try to handle a complex claim by yourself.
+Let the workers’ comp lawyers at Burg Simpson help.
 Call us at (844) 266-4435 or fill out our FREE case evaluation form today.